cloudflare/cloudflare-docs/content/registrar/_index.md

 # Cloudflare Registrar

 {{<description>}}
-Buy and manage your domain with Cloudflare Registrar.
+Buy and renew your domain at cost with Cloudflare Registrar.
 {{</description>}}

 {{<plan type="all">}}

-Buy and manage your domain with Cloudflare Registrar and add an additional layer of security to your DNS records for free.
+Buy and manage your domain with Cloudflare Registrar, and add an additional layer of security to your DNS records for free.
 Cloudflare Registrar also offers redacted WHOIS information by default and will only charge you what is paid to the registry for your domain.
 No markup.
 No surprise fees.

 ---